lokesh8772/Geo_obsidian_vault/Geography/Earthquake.md

 ---
 1. hypocenter - where the energy get released
 2. epicenter - the nearest point on surface to the hypocenter
-3. P-wave -primary -> first to arrive -> like sound waves-> can move through any medium
+3. P-wave -primary -> first to arrive -> like sound waves(longitudinal) -> can move through any medium
-4. S-Wave  - secondary -> arrive after lag -> lattitudinal waves -> can move only in solid medium
+4. S-Wave  - secondary -> arrive after lag -> transverse waves -> can move only in solid medium

 s-wave shadowzone - 103 degree
 P-wave - can move in solid and liquid -> outer core - path deviate -> shadow zone - 103 - 142